khalidhossain5000/job-search-react-web-app-project/README.md

 From this platform user can easily find job listing from diffrent companies,review job critiera and see requirements to determine whether they meet qualifications before applying.

-### Purpose :

-The purpose of this website is to simplify of managing books, users.Keep data about all the books and users also keeping the data about borrowed books by users.It provides the librians and users a easy-to-use interface for tracking books,issueing books , and record data about it.

 ## 🚀🚀 Project Live Url : https://job-search-react-app-project.netlify.app/